 With over 130 members there is always something going on in different parts of the country.
 BAFTS is proud to have members the length and breadth of the UK.
-Whilst our main networking events revolve around the Annual Conference and AGM (held this year on 18-19 May at RISC, Reading) and BAFTS’ week which is usually the last full week in September, we are also keen for members to meet regionally whenever possible.
-We have already had several successful Regional Meetings in Melbourne, Garstang, and Durham.
+Whilst our main networking events revolve around the Annual Conference and AGM (held this year on 17-18 May at St. Martin's House, Leicester) and BAFTS’ week which is usually the last full week in September, we are also keen for members to meet regionally whenever possible.
+We have already had several successful Regional Meetings in Melbourne, Garstang, and Durham ad look forward to one in Reading on 3rd July 2015.

-WFTO (The World Fair Trade Organisation) prescribes 10 Principles that Fair Trade Organisations must follow in their day-to-day work and carries out monitoring to ensure these principles are upheld:
+WFTO (The World Fair Trade Organisation) prescribes 10 Principles that Fair Trade Organisations must follow in their day-to-day work and carries out monitoring to ensure these principles are upheld.
+BAFTS is a member of the WFTO.

 1: Creating Opportunities for Economically Disadvantaged Producers